William Smellie (obstetrician): Career

 Smellie was highly respected as a teacher as well as a midwife.
 Ten years after establishing his London practice, Smellie had 900 pupils and had delivered 280 lecture courses.
 His students did not gain any certification or fulfill medical training requirements by attending his courses, but came seeking to enhance their knowledge.
 As a teacher, Smellie tried to provide his students with live demonstrations to go along with course lectures.
 Consequently, he offered free midwifing services to patients if they allowed his students to observe the birthing process.
 This led to a more general practice of medical students attending births as a part of their medical training.

-One of his students, William Hunter, went on to become a well-known obstetrician and served as the physician of Queen Charlotte, wife of King George III.
+One of his students, William Hunter, went on to become a well-known obstetrician and served as the physician of Queen Charlotte.
 Unlike Hunter, Smellie was able to gain prestige and success without connections to highly reputable individuals in society.
 Through his humble background, Smellie was able to gain great acclaim through his interest in obstetrics and as an innovator of medical instruments and reference literature.

 Smellie's work was not without opposition.
 At the time, midwifery was a female-dominated profession.
 Most female midwives argued that it was inappropriate for men to assist women with childbirth, and many patients agreed.
 However, Smellie's work helped begin the shift of obstetrics from the work of women with some degree of experience to a medical field practiced largely by trained male physicians and surgeons.